10 unique natural wonders in the Region of Murcia!

 READ MORE

-May 12 Free Marina de Cope walking tour on the coast of Aguilas
+December 8 Free Marina de Cope walking tour on the coast of Aguilas

 Get to know the unspoilt landscape of the coastal plain in eastern Águilas This walk takes place in the spectacular countryside of the regional park of Cabo Cope, allowing participants to enjoy the natural scenery on offer as well as walking past nesting areas for different bird species, Roman remains and even a natural warm water spring.
-Comfortable clothing and footwear are necessary and a hat, sun cream and drinking water are recommended..
+Comfortable clothing and footwear are necessary and a hat, sun cream and drinking water are strongly..

 READ MORE